 Drill down into a files structure in order to see exactly how it is composed.
 Explore the structure further with the hex editor, decoding and searching for data on the fly.
 You can also leverage custom decoders to manipulate portions of data.

 Relyze lets you disassemble and analyze x86, x64 and ARM code, and comes with support for the latest instruction set extensions.
-The plugin framework exposes full access to our disassemblers so you can script then as you need.
+The plugin framework exposes full access to the disassembler so you can script it as you need.

 Relyze visualizes functions with interactive control flow graphs, allowing you to navigate a functions code paths and interact with local variables, instructions and other properties.

 Generate and explore interactive call graphs using multiple graph layout algorithms.
 Our DirectX based hardware accelerated graph rendering engine allows you to explore large complex graphs with a buttery smooth interface.